Postgraduate Course: Assessment, Examinations and Standard Setting (MEED11022)

 ||Students are expected to submit a short assignment for feedback only (no marks), mid-course.

-Tutors will give individual detailed feedback on the summative end of course assignment.
+Tutors will also provide individual, detailed comments on the summative end of course assignment.

 |No Exam Information